 Here are some great Japanese rice options grown in the U.S.:

-• Lundberg Family Farms Short-Grain Japanese Rice — An organic option grown in California.
-I haven’t tried it yet but it’s marketed for sushi-style cooking.
+- Lundberg Family Farms Short-Grain Japanese Rice — A well-regarded organic option grown in California, marketed for sushi-style cooking.

 Many high-end sushi restaurants in the U.S., especially in California and New York, often use premium California-grown rice like Tamanishiki or Tamaki Gold when they don’t import rice directly from Japan.